 5. Consider how faith has helped fill the void in your life in the past

-“Don’t keep the faith that you’ll be reconnected with someone you love, or that you’ll live happily ever after, or that he’ll change,” says a wise old woman in How to Keep the Faith When Love Hurts.
+“Don’t keep the faith that you’ll be reconnected with someone you love, or that you’ll live happily ever after, or that he’ll change,” says a wise woman in 5 Ways to Deal With Your First Anniversary After a Divorce.
 “Instead, keep the faith that God loves you and is offering you a free, rich, deep source of life, light, and healing.
 When you’re trying to fill the void after divorce, keep the faith that the most awesome and overpowering source of healing, freedom, and energy is yours.
 All you need to do is look upwards and receive.”